 Economic affairs, finance, science

-In 2009, Libya was Switzerland's second-largest trading partner in Africa.
-Trade with Libya plummeted as a result of the diplomatic crisis with the Libyan government at that timebetween the two countries, which imposed and a Libyan an embargo against Switzerland, as well as the conflict that has gripped the country since 2011.
+In 2009, Libya was Switzerland's second largest trading partner in Africa.
+Trade with Libya fell as a result of the diplomatic crisis with the then Libyan government and its embargo on Switzerland, but also because of the conflict that has gripped the country since 2011.

 Education, research and innovation

-Researchers and artists from Libya can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education Research and Innovation (SERI).
+Researchers and artists who are citizens of Libya can apply to the State Secretariat for Education, Research and Innovation (SERI) for a Swiss Government Excellence Scholarship.

 Swiss nationals in Libya

-At the end of 2020, there were 44 Swiss nationals living in Libya.
+In 2022, there were 53 Swiss citizens living in Libya.

 History of bilateral relations

-From 1962 to 1965, Switzerland's interests in Libya were represented by the Swiss embassy in Tunisia.
-In 1965, Switzerland opened a consulate in the Libyan capital, Tripoli, followed by an embassy in 1968.
+The Swiss embassy in Tunisia safeguarded Switzerland's interests in Libya from 1962 to 1965, at which point Switzerland opened a consulate in the Libyan capital, upgrading it to an embassy in 1968.